 Start by finding the Social Security office closest to you.
 (You can do this by entering your ZIP code in the Social Security Office Locator).
 Not all offices offer appointments, but if yours does, you can make an appointment by calling (800) 772-1213 or TTY (800) 325-0778.
 Once you get an appointment, processing your Medicare application should proceed quickly.

-You can apply for Medicare during three distinct enrollment periods: your Initial Enrollment Period (IEP), the General Enrollment Period (GEP) and a Special Enrollment Period (SEP; when you’re getting off your employer’s health coverage).
-You’re also eligible when you qualify due to specific health reasons.
+You can apply for Medicare during three distinct enrollment periods: your Initial Enrollment Period, the General Enrollment Period and a Special Enrollment Period when you’re getting off your employer’s health coverage.

 When Is the Earliest You Can Sign Up?

 You’re first eligible for Medicare starting three months before you turn 65.
 That kicks off what’s known as your Initial Enrollment Period.
-(This period applies to you only if you don’t already have employer-provided health coverage; if you do have coverage through your job, see the section below on Special Enrollment Periods.)
+(You can defer enrollment penalty-free if you have employer-provided health coverage; see the section below on Special Enrollment Periods.)

 The Initial Enrollment Period covers seven months: the three months before your 65th birth month, the month of your 65th birthday and the three months following your 65th birth month.
 For example, let’s say your birthday is sometime in May.
 The three months before are February, March and April, and the three months following are June, July and August.